ShreekantRaghuwanshi/PowerBI-Business-Insights-360/README.md

 **Insights:**
 - Forecast accuracy has improved, but there's room for improvement.
 - Significant out-of-stock instances and incorrect forecasts need attention.
+- Forecast Accuracy for 2022 improved significantly, reaching 81.53% by Dec 2021, surpassing the previous year performance.
+- In Dec 2021, the net error was recorded at -11093617 indicating instances of out-of-stock situations.

 ### Executive View